 - Gastroenteritis can be caused by viruses (such as rotavirus), bacteria (such as Campylobacter or E. coli which can cause food poisoning) or parasites (such as giardia).

 Nausea + vomiting + rash

-- These symptoms can occur within minutes to hours of eating a certain food.
+- Symptoms of food allergy can occur within minutes or hours of eating a certain food.

-- Call 111 immediately if your child experiences symptoms such as shortness of breath or swelling of the mouth or throat.
+- Call 111 immediately if your child has shortness of breath or swelling of the mouth or throat.
 An extreme allergic reaction can be fatal if you don't act fast.

 - Read more about food allergy.